Approximations in Bernstein Form

 2. each of the polynomial’s Bernstein coefficients is not less than 0 or greater than 1 (assuming none of $f$’s values is less than 0 or greater than 1).

-For some of the polynomials given above, a degree $n$ can be found so that the degree-$n$ polynomial is within $\epsilon$ of $f$, if $f$ is continuous and meets other conditions.
-In general, to find the degree $n$, solve the error bound's equation for $n$ and round the solution up to the nearest integer.
+For some of the polynomials given earlier, a degree $n$ can be found so that the degree-$n$ polynomial is within $\epsilon$ of $f$, if $f$ is continuous and meets other conditions.
+In general, to find the degree $n$, solve the error bound’s equation for $n$ and round the solution up to the nearest integer.
 See the table below, where:

 If f(λ): Then the following polynomial: Is close to f with the following error bound: And a value of n that achieves the bound is: Notes